Fastest Drag Car In Forza Horizon 5 Guide

 The Aerodromo Drag Strip is one of the most famous drag strips in Forza Horizon 5 because of its perfect 1.0-mile runway stretch.
 Thanks to this drag strip’s ideal length, players can easily compare standing mile runs and trap speeds in this drag strip.

-Players only need to drive a couple of miles south of the Horizon Festival site to arrive at the Aerodromo Drag Strip.
+Players only need to drive a few miles south of the Horizon Festival site to arrive at the Aerodromo Drag Strip.

 Teotihuacan Drag Strip